-The provision of OTP type Program Memory, users can program their application One-Time into the device.
-As an additional convenience, The devices have provided a means of programming incircuit using a 5-pin interface.
-This provides manufacturers with the possibility of manufacturing their circuit boards complete with an un-programmed microcontroller, and then programming the program at a later stage.
+The OTP type Program Memory is provided for users to program their application code one time into the device.
+As an additional convenience, The devices have provided a means of programming in-circuit using a 5-pin interface.
+This provides manufactures with the possibility of manufacturing their circuit boards complete with an un-programmed microcontroller, and then programming the program at a later stage.

-Writer Pins MCU Programming Pins Pin Description ICPDA PA0 Programming Serial Data/Address ICPCK PA2 Programming Clock VPP VPP VPP Programming OTP ROM power supply (8.5V) Power Supply.
+Writer Pins MCU Programming Pins Pin Description ICPDA PA0 Programming Serial Data/Address ICPCK PA2 Programming Clock VPP VPP Programming OTP ROM power supply (8.5V) VDD VDD Power Supply.
 A 0.1μF capacitor is required to be connected between VDD and VSS for programming.
 VSS VSS Ground